 Benefits of Using a Water Softener

-It’s inexpensive to use a water softener.
-It consumes less than $3 in electricity per year.2
+It’s inexpensive to run a water softener.
+It uses less than $3 in electricity per year.2

 A water softener only requires about 2.5 pounds of salt.
 That’s 80 percent less salt than dial-style softeners.

 Soft water can make cleaning more effortless, help your appliances work longer and help you avoid plumbing clogs.